Breast Cancer in Women

 include the following:

-- Breast self-exams are done every month.
-Check your breasts for lumps and other changes.
+- Breast self-exams mean you check your breasts for changes.
 If you have monthly periods, examine your breasts after your period is over.
+Breast self-exams make you aware of how your breasts look and feel normally.
 Contact your oncologist if you notice any breast changes.
 Ask for more information about how to do breast self-exams.

-- Mammograms may be needed every 6 to 12 months.
+- Mammograms may be recommended.
 Ask if and how often you need a mammogram.
 If you are having monthly periods, schedule your mammogram for the first 2 weeks following your monthly period.

 - Eat a variety of healthy foods.
 Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
 Ask if you need to be on a special diet.

 - Drink liquids as directed.
 Ask how much liquid to drink each day and which liquids are best for you.
 Drink extra liquids to prevent dehydration.
 You will also need to replace fluid if you are vomiting or have diarrhea from cancer treatments.